 Foreign Currency Risk: As a result of the Fund's investments in securities denominated in, and/or receiving revenues in, foreign currencies, the Fund will be subject to currency risk.
 Currency risk is the risk that foreign currencies will decline in value relative to the U.S. dollar or, in the case of hedging positions, that the U.S. dollar will decline in value relative to the currency hedged.
-In either event, the dollar value of an investment in the Fund would be adversely affected.

-Summary Prospectus HARBOR INTERNATIONAL FUND
+Summary Prospectus